 - Packaged Media.
 Packaged media revenues represent the sale of motion pictures and television shows (produced or acquired) on physical discs (DVD's, Blu-ray, 4K Ultra HD, referred to as "Packaged Media") in the retail market.
 Revenues are recognized, net of an allowance for estimated returns and other allowances, on the later of receipt by the customer or "street date" (when it is available for sale by the customer). - Television.
 Television revenues are derived from the licensing to domestic markets (linear pay, basic cable, free television markets, syndication) of motion pictures (including theatrical productions and acquired films) and scripted and unscripted television series, television movies, mini-series, and non-fiction programming.
 Television revenues include fixed fee arrangements as well as arrangements in which the Company earns advertising revenue from the exploitation of certain content on television networks.
 Television also includes revenue from licenses to SVOD platforms in which the initial license of a television series is to an SVOD platform or the traditional pay window for a motion picture is licensed to an SVOD platform.
 Revenues associated with a title, right, or window from television licensing arrangements are recognized when the feature film or television program is delivered (on an episodic basis for television product) and the window for the exploitation right has begun. - International.
 International revenues are derived from (1) licensing of the Company's productions, acquired films, catalog product and libraries of acquired titles to international distributors, on a territory-by-territory basis; (2) the direct distribution of the Company's productions, acquired films, and the Company's catalog product and libraries of acquired titles in the United Kingdom; and (3) licensing to international markets of scripted and unscripted series, television movies, mini-series and non-fiction programming.
 License fees and minimum guarantee amounts associated with title, window, media or territory, are recognized when access to the feature film or television program has been granted or delivery has occurred, as required under the contract, and the right to exploit the feature film or television program in that window, media or territory has commenced.
-Revenues are also generated from sales or usage based royalties received from international distributors based on their distribution performance pursuant to the terms of the company's customer generating a royalty due to the Company has occurred. - Other.
-Other revenues are derived from the licensing of the Company's film and television and related content (games, music, locationbased entertainment royalties, etc.) to other ancillary markets and from commissions and executive producer fees earned related to talent management.
+Revenues are also generated from sales or usage based royalties received from international distributors based on their distribution performance pursuant to the terms of the contracts after the recoupment of certain costs in some cases, and the initial minimum guarantee, if any, and are recognized when the sale by the Company's customer generating a royalty due to the Company has occurred. - Other.
+Other revenues are derived from the licensing of the Company's film and television and related content (games, music, location-based entertainment royalties, etc.) to other ancillary markets and from commissions and executive producer fees earned related to talent management.